tommiahonen/ais-simulator/README.md

 Run with `java -jar target/ais-simulator-microbundle.jar`.

-# How to access admin page
+# How to access administration page

 After that open http://localhost:8080/ in your web browser.
 This will display the "*AIS-simulator admin page*" (see screenshot below) where you can do the following: